Religion, Philosophy and Ethics

 Through classroom activities, discussions, questions and answer sessions, and practice of exam based questions.
-Learning is pleasurable too – students will watch clips from film and TV which raise ethical and philosophical questions.
+We also watch and analyse clips from film and TV which raise ethical and philosophical questions

 After this course you could go on to study subjects like philosophy, religious studies, politics or literature at university.
-Future careers could include working as a charity officer, a counsellor, a teacher, youth worker, in the civil service or as a journalist.
+Future careers could include working as a charity officer, counsellor, teacher, youth worker, in the civil service or as a journalist.
 Some of our most recent students have gone on to study Humanities at Northumbria University, Philosophy at the University of Roehampton.

-- RPE develops the crucial skill of critical thinking – the ability to logically appraise opinions, arguments and conclusions.
-This is an ability which is in high demand in all sectors of industry and employment.
+- RPE develops the crucial skills of critical thinking – the ability to logically appraise opinions, arguments and conclusions.
+This ability is in high demand in all areas of industry and employment.

-- Philosophy as a field of study helps you develop essential skills and as such, taking this course is beneficial for many other courses, from physics to sociology to English literature.
+- Philosophy as a field of study helps you develop essential skills, and as such taking this course is beneficial for many other courses, ranging from physics to sociology to English literature.

-- A high number of globally successful people studied philosophy like Matt Groening (creator of The Simpsons); Singer Lana Del Ray; Pope John Paul II; film directors the Coen Brothers, Ricky Gervais and Bill Clinton.
+- A high number of globally successful people studied philosophy, like Matt Groening, creator of The Simpsons; singer Lana Del Ray; Pope John Paul II; famous film directors the Coen Brothers; comedian Ricky Gervais; and president Bill Clinton.

 “I love that RPE has made me ask questions about things that I’d never really thought about before.”